Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     #  unable to open connection to X11 display ''
     #Execution halted

+If the software builds are already set up, you can access the `Rscript` command with:

+    cd ~/bbs-3.14-bioc/
+    R/bin/Rscript -e 'png("fig2.png", type="Xlib")'

-Running Xvfb as a service addresses that.
+Running Xvfb as a service addresses this problem.

 #### Install Xvfb